-ostrich, and penguin ranked among the lowest examples.
+40 This conclusion is based on a series of experiments by Rosch, in which her subjects rated the extent to which various members of different categories represented their notion of the respective categories' meanings.
+For the category "bird," robin ranked as the highest example, followed by sparrow.
+Chicken, ostrich, and penguin ranked among the lowest examples.
 For an explanation of the method, see Rosch, "Cognitive Representations," 197-98.
-For the chart listing the ranking of the goodness of examples of the category "bird," see 232.
+For the chart listing the ranking of the goodness of examples of the category "bird," see p.
+232.

-46 3rd century BC Greek philosopher and historian who wrote a number of bioi still popular after the Gospels were written.

-47 Roman historian and biographer (c.
-99 BC - 24 BC) who influenced Plutarch, Tacitus, and Seutonius.
+41 Satyrus the Peripatetic was a third-century B.C.E.
+Greek philosopher and historian who wrote a number of biographies still popular after the Gospels were written; Nepos was a Roman historian and biographer (ca. 99 B.C.E.-24 B.C.E.) who influenced Plutarch, Tacitus, and Seutonius.

-48 See Williamson, "Pesher," 350.
+42 See Williamson, "Pesher," 350.